bobgru/yinyang/README.md

 As of now, there are sample games I found on `puzzling.stackexchange.com` to choose from, where the game is selected at compile-time by changing the value of `initialCells` in `Main.elm`.
 Click left to play black.
 Click right to play white.
 Click again to remove.
-The target cell for a clck is highlighted yellow.
+The target cell for a click is highlighted yellow.
 Cells part of the original puzzle configuration have a light green background.
 Orthogonally connected cells are highlighted in blue when you hover over any cell within the group.
 A 2x2 region of a single color is highlighted in red.